Kutiolajide07/devops-micro-internship-pravinmishra/week-01-success-mindset/README.md

 #### My Distraction Rules

-Phones are kept in the kitchen over night to avoid distractions in the morning Only 1 social medai account is to be maintained, no more intagram or X Cleaned room, well arranged to encourage positive ambience
+Phones are kept in the kitchen over night to avoid distractions in the morning Only 1 social medai account is to be maintained, Uninstalled X and instagram from mobile device Cleaned workspace, well arranged to encourage positive ambience

 # Reflection – Week 1